pavprasaddh/E-Commerce-Retail-B2B-Case-Study/README.md

 Using the results from this case study, one can prioritise the work of following up with specific customers beforehand to get the payments on time.

--- This case study is part of UpGrad Curriculum
+-- This case study is part of upGrad Curriculum